pzim-devdata/tahoma/README.md

 By following these steps, Tahoma and Tahoma-GPT will be installed on your Linux system.

-# Step by steps process to Test and Install tahoma with tahoma-pgt
+# Step by steps process to Test and Install tahoma and tahoma-pgt

 You can create a vitual environnement in Python if you want to test it first.
 All will be installed in the tahoma-gpt directory